 If you’re just getting serious about a training routine, or looking to step your athletic performance up a level, you might be sneaking a look at other athlete’s recovery methods.
-Should you be taking a cold plunge, or will cryo treatment be more beneficial?
+Should you be taking a cold plunge, or can cryo treatment be more beneficial?

-Submerging all or part of the body in 12 to 15 degrees Celsius ice water bath following training or competition is quite a common practice.
+Submerging all or part of the body in a 12 to 15 degrees Celsius ice water bath following training or competition is quite a common practice.
 The big question is, should you be joining in?

 It can’t possibly feel great, and it is a lengthy process.
 If you are not part of an elite sporting club, getting your hands on enough ice and a place to put it might be tricky, or at least a hassle.
 You want to know if it’s going to be worth it.
 Is it really the best way to speed up recovery or reduce muscle pain and soreness after a work out?

 Both of these treatments involve reducing core temperature and both look to achieve the same health benefits.
-What both these submersion treatments offer is muscle repair.
+What both these submersion treatments can offer is muscle repair.
 In order for muscles to grow, they need to be damaged, through the healing of tiny tears (micro traumas) in the muscle fibres the muscle gains mass, density and strength.

 A downside to natural muscle repair is delayed onset muscle soreness (DOMS), which is the pain and stiffness you feel 1-2 days after a workout.